JiaRuiShao/Machine-Learning/7 Support Vector Machines(SVM) Algorithm/README.md

 As you increase sigma square, the value of the feature falls away much more slowly with moving away from l1.

+Note: Conceptually similarity function is similar to a k-nearest neighbors graph, since it considers local neighborhood and almost disregards the relationship between two nodes far apart.

 ![w7.15](https://github.com/JiaRuiShao/Machine-Learning/blob/master/images/W7/w7.15.PNG?raw=true)

 Where to get l<sup>(1)</sup>, l<sup>(2)</sup> and l<sup>(3)</sup>?